Definition and Description

 What does it look like and how is it taken?

 Benzodiazepines are prescription pills that come in a variety of shapes and sizes.
-They are almost always taken orally, but there are some benzodiazepines physicians deliver by injection.
+They are almost always taken orally, but there are some that physicians deliver by injection.
 Abusers either take it orally or crush it up and snort it.

 Illegal or Legal?